Energy in Mozambique: Oil and natural gas

 Mozambique has proven natural gas reserves in excess of 180 trillion cubic feet.
 Initial discoveries in the region were made in 2012, marking the beginning of intensive exploration activity.
 The basin is divided into several offshore concession areas, with Offshore Area 1 and Offshore Area 4 containing the most substantial reserves.
 In Inhambane Province, Sasol Limited processes natural gas for export via pipeline to South Africa with a fraction sent to Maputo for domestic consumption.
 The reserves in this province are estimated at 2.6 trillion cubic feet.
 A second pipeline has been proposed to deliver petrol and diesel fuel from Maputo to Gauteng, South Africa.

 Area 1

 Initial discoveries in Area 1 were made by Anadarko Petroleum beginning in 2012 with the Windjammer discovery, followed by Barquentine, Lagosta, and Camarao and Tubarao.
 In 2012, the entire discovery area was renamed to the Prosperidade complex.
 The second major complex, Golfinho/Atum, includes the Golfinho, Atum field, and Orca field.
 In 2019, TotalEnergies acquired Anadarko's Mozambique assets from Occidental Petroleum and assumed operations of the project.
 TotalEnergies leads the Mozambique liquid natural gas (LNG) project in Offshore Area 1, which involves developing liquefied natural gas infrastructure to export gas from the offshore fields.
 The project represents one of the largest energy investments in sub-Saharan Africa.
-In October 2025, TotalEnergies reported that project costs had increased by $4.5 billion, bringing total expenditure to approximately $29 billion.
+In October 2025, TotalEnergies reported that project costs had increased by $4.5 billion, bringing total expenditure to approximately $29 billion, and decided in January 2026 to develop the project for 13 million tonnes of LNG by 2029.